Herbert Chappell: Music for television

 As a television director and producer, Chappell first made his mark with a BBC Two Workshop series of eleven documentaries on classical music, which ran from 1964 until 1969.
 A highlight included Leonard Bernstein conducting the London Symphony Orchestra in a rehearsal of Shostakovich's Fifth Symphony.

 For the Omnibus series of programmes on BBC One, broadcast between 1971 and 1976, Chappell worked mostly with Andre Previn, memorably pairing Previn with Oscar Peterson to discuss and demonstrate the development of piano jazz.
 In 1975, Chappell's film in the same series about African Sanctus followed the journey of ethnomusicologist David Fanshawe resulting in the composition and recording of the work, and was nominated for the Prix Italia.
 An updated version of the film, African Sanctus Revisited, directed by Chappell, was made in 1995.

 His work on music documentaries for the BBC continued into the 1980s, leading to commissions by Decca to provide material for video-cassettes and laser-discs.
-The culmination of this was the high profile Three Tenors concert, filmed from the Baths of Caracalla in Rome during at the 1990 World Cup.
+The culmination of this was the high profile Three Tenors concert, filmed from the Baths of Caracalla in Rome during the 1990 World Cup.

 Chappell's many television scores include In Loving Memory (1969–1986), Clouds of Witness (1972), The Shadow of the Tower (1972), Murder Must Advertise (1973), and The Pallisers (1974).
 He wrote "Size Ten Shuffle" for the BBC's dramatisation of Lord Peter Wimsey (1972), which was later featured as the theme for FilmFair's adaptation of Paddington Bear (1976–1980).
 Chappell also wrote the theme for the BBC television series Songs of Praise (1980–1986).

 His song, "The Gonk", appeared in the 1978 film Dawn of the Dead and again, remixed by Kid Koala, in the film Shaun of the Dead (2004).
 A variation (performed in chicken clucks) is also used as the end theme to Seth Green and Matthew Senreich's animated cartoon Robot Chicken.